-As reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the District's overall fund balance increased by \$1.1 million during calendar year 2019.
-This increase is primarily seen in the General and Recreation Funds due to a decrease in General Fund expenditures coupled with an increase in charges for services revenue in the Recreation Fund driven by the first full year of operations at the Madison Meadow Athletic Center.
+As reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the District's overall fund balance increased by \$0.3 million during calendar year 2020.
+This slight increase is primarily seen in the General and Recreation Funds from the reduction in employee wages due to a mass layoff of part-time employees.
+In addition, capital projects were placed on hold to reduce spending however this was offset in the Capital Projects Fund by a \$605,122 prior period adjustment.
+Details on this adjustment can be found in Note V.E.

-The fund balance in the General Fund increased \$437k in 2019.
-This is mostly attributable to an increase in property tax receipts due to a steady incline in the District's EAV.
-General Fund expenditures have also decreased when compared to the prior year.
+The fund balance in the General Fund increased \$461k in 2020.
+This is attributable to a slight increase in property tax receipts due to a steady incline in the District's EAV and mostly attributable to the reduction of employee wages and general operational expenses.